AIA Contract Series · ARE 5.0 Exam Prep · Updated May 2026

 Owner’s rights and responsibilities

-The owner must provide evidence of financing, share information about the site, and respond to the contractor’s requests in a timely manner.
+The owner must provide evidence of financing upon request prior to commencement of the work, share information about the site, and respond to the contractor’s requests in a timely manner.

 Article 3